sourcegraph/sourcegraph-public-snapshot/client/vscode/CONTRIBUTING.md

 ## Questions

-If you need guidances or have any questions regarding Sourcegraph or the extension in general, we invite you to connect with us on the [Sourcegraph Community Slack group](https://about.sourcegraph.com/community).
+If you need guidance or have any questions regarding Sourcegraph or the extension in general, we invite you to connect with us on the [Sourcegraph Community Slack group](https://about.sourcegraph.com/community).

 ## Resources